msschwartz21/deltascope/docs/source/API.rst

 	:return: :py:attr:`brain.df`
 	:rtype: Dataframe with four columns: x,y,z,value

+.. py:method:: brain.plot_projections(df)

+	Plots the x, y, and z projections of the input dataframe in a matplotlib plot

+	:param pd.DataFrame df: Dataframe with columns: 'x','y','z'
+	:returns: Matplotlib figure with three labeled scatterplots

 .. py:method:: brain.find_distance(t,point)

 	Find euclidean distance between a point on the line defined by t and a data point